cs544-wisc/s24/p6/README.md

 * `nb_runner.out` : This will contain both the stdout and stderr from running the autograder.
 You can examine this if you run into bugs with the autograder.
 * `server.out` : This will contain the stdout and stderr from running your server code.
 You can examine this to debug your server code

-Note that this will shutdown any existing cluster, restart it and re execute the entire notebook.
-This will take a while so if you want to run the solution on your existing notebook without recreating existing cluster and rerunning the entire notebook then you can use the `--existing` flag like this:
+Note that this will shut down any existing cluster, restart it, and re-execute the entire notebook.
+This will take a while so if you want to run the solution on your existing notebook without recreating the existing cluster and rerunning the entire notebook then you can use the `--existing` flag like this:
 ```
 python3 autograde.py --existing <path_to_existing_file>
 ```